pnp/sp-dev-fx-webparts/samples/react-emoji-ratings/README.md

 * User's rating data would be stored in SP List, below are list of columns and its relevance

 1. `Title`: To store user's display name (not required though)
-2. `Page Name`: To store page on which rating is given by particular user, this will have absolute url of page
+2. `Page Name`: To store page on which rating is given by particular user, this will have absolute URL of page
 3. `User`: To store user who has given feedback for particular page/news where web part is added
 4. `Comment`: To store comment provided by user while submitting reaction.
 5. Then there are 5 columns `Rating1`, `Rating2`, `Rating3`, `Rating4`, `Rating5` which will store the rating text configured by admin in web part...
 Only one of this 5 columns would be populated for single item in list, which is what user has selected as part of giving reaction

-* Below is how you can configure emoji's text and its image url
+* Below is how you can configure emoji's text and its image URL
 ![Web part in Action](./assets/EmojisConfigurations.png)

 I have added default emoji's images which can be used and uploaded to SharePoint library in the assets folder of this solution.